 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to proceed with your assessment to become a foster carer).
 In this case, we may have to cancel your enquiry or assessment with us, but we will notify you if this is the case at the time.

-The PICS website logs IP addresses and browser types to provide you with the best possible user experience and allow us insight into consumer behaviour.
+The Orange Grove website logs IP addresses and browser types to provide you with the best possible user experience and allow us insight into consumer behaviour.
 You can browse our site without entering any personal information, and therefore remain anonymous during your visit.
 However, our enquiry form asks for personal information such as name, postal address, email address and telephone number to enable us to send out the requested information, and make any future visits to our site easier.

 How your personal data is collected